 - Chopped Cabbage – Cabbage goes well with a lot of different dishes.
 Use a food processor to shred it, then cook with a little oil over medium heat until it's tender to your liking.

-- Farro – This is a whole-grain wheat product that's chewier than rice and packs a punch when it comes to protein!
+- Farro – This is a whole-grain wheat product, chewier than rice, and packs a punch when it comes to protein!

 - Quinoa – This seed is gluten-free and has loads more protein than rice.

 - Riced Broccoli – Buy it frozen or make it yourself using a food processor.
 Either way, it's a great addition to your meal!

 - Riced Cauliflower – This is probably one of the most popular, grain-free rice substitutes out there!
 Make it on your own or find it in the frozen veggie aisle.

 - Shirataki Rice – Made from the konjac root, it's a great rice substitute for low-calorie and low-carb diets.

 - Whole-Wheat Couscous – Made of very small pearls of flour, the whole wheat variety is rich in fiber and protein.